-Around 150 villages in six districts of Western Uttar Pradesh are situated by three rivers -- Hindon, Krishna and Kali.
-The water in these rivers is so polluted that people are suffering from diseases like cancer and limb deformities
+Around 150 villages in six districts of Western UP are situated by the rivers Hindon, Krishna and Kali.
+The water is so polluted that people are suffering from cancer and limb deformities

 “This water is making the entire village sick.
 You may have judged from its smell that it is acid, and not water, that is flowing in the river,” said Sunita Devi, 48, who lives in Saraura village in Bagpat district, which is about 600 kms from Uttar Pradesh’s capital Lucknow.

 Soft, warm sunlight had descended upon the house where she sat soaking it up.
 She, however, had put a cloth to her nose because the Hindon river flowing right behind her house emanated a terrible stench.
 The smell was acrid and created burning in the chest as soon as it was breathed in.

 Caressing her five-year-old grandson Lucky’s head, she informed: “He was born with crooked legs.
 The doctors said it happened because his mother had drunk water from the tap.
 In order to put his feet right, I must have spent about Rs 2 lakh, but still, he falls frequently while walking.”